Find Grad Schools

 Doctor’s Degrees in Dentistry

 There are 65 colleges and univerities across the nation that offer a doctor's degree in dentistry.
-This degree is more popular with female students, and about 42% of recent graduates were from an underrepresented racial-ethnic group.
+In recent years, the majority of the students getting degrees in this area were female, and 43% were from an underrepresented racial-ethnic group.
 Also, 6.6% of dentistry graduates were international students.

 Education Levels of Dentistry Majors